eremus-dev/MBE_RE_solutions/README.md

 Final path: ['L', 'L', 'R', 'R']
 Solution path: ['L', 'L', 'R', 'R']
 ```
-Okay lets add this too our solution script and go on with our lives.
+Okay lets add this to our solution script and go on with our lives.

 ```py
 ...